susmithamaddi/CayenneArduinoSamples/Sensors/VCNL4000/README.md

 1. In the Cayenne Dashboard add a new VCNL4000 widget.
 2. Set the widget to Value Display.
 3. Select Virtual Pins and select virtual channels for the distance and luminosity.
-4. Set DISTANCE_CHANNEL to the channel number you selected for the distance.
+4. Set DISTANCE_PIN to the pin number you selected for the distance.
-5. Set LUMINOSITY_CHANNEL to the channel number you selected for the luminosity.
+5. Set LUMINOSITY_PIN to the pin number you selected for the luminosity.
 6. Attach a VCNL4000 to your Arduino.
    * Schematic:
    ```